Hap and Leonard: Hap Collins

 Hap Collins is a white working class laborer who spent time in federal prison as a young man for refusing to be drafted into the military and serve in the Vietnam War.
 In his late forties, he is often haunted by the various unpleasant jobs he's held over the years such as working at an aluminum chair factory and working the East Texas rose fields.
-Hap tries his best to avoid violence and also tries his best to avoid the taking of another human life.
-Hap often broods, sometimes sinking into bouts of depression, after resorting to violence in which he or someone else, even those who attack him, are injured.
+Hap tries his best to avoid violence.
+He often broods, sometimes sinking into bouts of depression, after resorting to violence in which he or someone else, even those who attack him, are injured.
 Hap sometimes allows his sense of compassion and respect for life to override his judgment, such as often allowing attackers who mean to kill him to live.
 Often lovesick, most of his relationships haven't worked out.
 He is currently with his on-again-off-again girlfriend Brett Sawyer.
 Some of his past has been taken from Mr. Lansdale's own past.
 The stories are told from Hap's narrative point of view.
 Not as quick to anger as Leonard, he often finds himself attempting to talk Leonard out of committing serious violence.